refactco/integration-toolkit-for-beehiiv/readme.txt

 The secure handling of your data is paramount.
 We use industry-standard security measures during data transmission to Beehiiv.
 By using this plugin, you acknowledge and consent to the transfer of data to Beehiiv as described in the Third-Party Service Information section.
 It is your responsibility to ensure that the use of Beehiiv’s API complies with all relevant legal requirements applicable to your geographical location.

-While “Integration Toolkit for beehiiv” is not officially developed or endorsed by Beehiiv, it adheres to all best practices and protocols, ensuring a secure and effective synchronization between your WordPress site and Beehiiv.
+While “beehiiv to WordPress” is not officially developed or endorsed by Beehiiv, it adheres to all best practices and protocols, ensuring a secure and effective synchronization between your WordPress site and Beehiiv.

 = We want your input =